 Valuation of heritage means to assess its importance.
-Whereas valuing takes place informally continually, reflected in our daily choices, expressions and actions, valuation refers to more formal processes of weighing something, generally for the purpose of informing a decision process (Kenter et al. 2015).
-As outlined in Chapter 6, heritage values can refer to a wide diversity of transcendental and contextual values and value indicators.
+Whereas valuing takes place informally continually, reflected in our daily choices, expressions and actions, valuation refers to more formal processes of weighing something, generally for the purpose of informing a decision process.
+Economic valuation seeks to assess the economic importance of heritage to people.

+s outlined in Chapter 6, heritage values can refer to a wide diversity of transcendental and contextual values and value indicators.
+Economic valuation conventionally focuses on instrumental contextual values, although deliberative economic valuations can consider broader values (Kenter et al. 2015).